 #5: Replace emission scenarios with safe concentration scenarios

 The IPCC is currently saying that the GHG problem is excess concentrations, but the solution is reduced emissions.
-This illogical conclusion is the rationale for the organization’s main analytical tool: emission scenarios.
+This blatantly illogical conclusion is the rationale for the organization’s main analytical tool: emission scenarios.
 These are various emission rates, derived from various social behavior patterns, that lead to corresponding (and disastrous) concentration levels.
 With minor exceptions, GHG removals are ignored.

 Emission scenarios must be replaced by safe concentration scenarios: patterns of both emissions reductions and GHG removals that lead to the safe concentration level.
 Emissions reductions could be varied based on different rates of population decline, consumption decline, and efficiency improvements.
-GHG removals could be varied based on different drawdown methods and the intensities of their application.
+GHG removals could be varied based on different removal methods and the intensities of their application.
 The results would be different times of arrival at the safe GHG level, as depicted in the last diagram here.

 #6: Accept the urgent necessity of geoengineering

-Geoengineering is necessary to effectively address the GHG crisis because emissions reductions can only slow the environment’s degradation.
+Geoengineering is necessary to effectively address the GHG crisis because emissions reductions can do nothing more than slow the environment’s degradation.
 Solar radiation management (SRM) is required to tackle the Arctic emergency, and GHG removals are needed to drive the GHG level to safety.
 Both approaches entail risks, but these must be objectively balanced against the massive benefits.
 Where technologies are missing or inadequate – as with the direct air capture (DAC) method of GHG removals – the IPCC must push vigorously for their rapid development.

 #7: Define and apply a valid ecological damage function for global warming